The Edinburgh University Club of London

 150th Anniversary Dinner 2014

-With our Patron, HRH Princess Anne, The Princess Royal
+With the Club's Patron, HRH Princess Anne, The Princess Royal

 23rd July 2014, The Palace of Holyroodhouse, Edinburgh